7zog/Project7z/README.md

   - 7zog Tools has been developed solely for educational purposes.<br>
   - This project has been created with good intentions and is intended for personal use only.<br>
   - By choosing to use RedTiger, you acknowledge and accept full responsibility for any consequences that may result from your actions.<br>
   - All scripts in the "<a href="https://github.com/7zog/7zog-Tools/tree/main/Program/FileDetectedByAntivirus">Program/FileDetectedByAntivirus</a>" folder are <strong>detected by the antivirus</strong> but pose no threat to you.
 These are <strong>not backdoors or malware</strong>.
+All scripts in the "Settings/Program/FileDetectedByAntivirus" folder are detected by the antivirus but pose no threat to you.
+These are not backdoors or malware.
 <br><br>
 </p>